SoDOOManiac/So-Doom/README.md

 **So Doom-specific changes**

+ * INTERCEPTS overflow option has been implemented in drfrag666's way for better performance.
  * TNTWEAPx (TWx) cheats now display the hint.
  * Changed the hint displayed on typing the TAx cheat.